Creative-banda/Flappy_Bird/README.md

-# Hand Gesture Controlled Space Shooter
+# Hand Gesture Controlled Games

-A real-time hand gesture controlled space shooter game that combines computer vision with gaming.
-Control your spaceship using hand movements and shoot enemies by pinching your fingers together!
+A real-time hand gesture detection system that can be used to control various games.
+This repository contains the hand gesture detection component that captures hand movements and sends control data via UDP.

 ## 🎮 How It Works

-This project consists of two main components:
+This project provides:

 1. **Hand Gesture Detection** (`hand_gesture.py`) - Uses your webcam to detect hand gestures and sends control data via UDP
-2. **Space Shooter Game** (`space-theme/`) - A Godot-based space shooter that receives gesture data and responds in real-time
+2. **Game Integration** - The gesture data can be used to control external games like the space shooter game

 ## 🚀 Features